stefankroes/ancestry/README.md

     roots                   Root nodes
-    ancestors_of(node)      Ancestors of node, node can be either a record or an id children_of(node)       Children of node, node can be either a record or an id descendants_of(node)    Descendants of node, node can be either a record or an id subtree_of(node)        Subtree of node, node can be either a record or an id siblings_of(node)       Siblings of node, node can be either a record or an id
+    ancestors_of(node)      Ancestors of node, node can be either a record or an id children_of(node)       Children of node, node can be either a record or an id descendants_of(node)    Descendants of node, node can be either a record or an id
+    indirects_of(node)      Indirect children of node, node can be either a record or an id subtree_of(node)        Subtree of node, node can be either a record or an id siblings_of(node)       Siblings of node, node can be either a record or an id